|

 on the floor, would have necessitated special arrangements which the builder

-evidently did not care to make. |
+evidently did not care to make.
+The holes are of that L shape usually seen in

 This Garway dovecote is described with a minuteness which will